 Winner of the Golden Bear award at the Berlin Film Festival, ‘Synonyms (Synonymes)’ is about a fleeing Israeli trying to restart his life in Paris.
 Yoav (Tom Mercier), who is at the center of Nadav Lapid’s proactively deranged third feature is a 20 something who wishes to shed his complete personal to take up a new life.
-After his promising second film ‘The Kindergarten Teacher (2014)’ – which also saw a promising American remake starring Maggie Gyllenhaal, Lapid dives into a chaotic character drama that is more autobiographical than it’s made out to be.
+After his promising second film ‘The Kindergarten Teacher (2014)’ – which also saw a intelligent American remake starring Maggie Gyllenhaal, Lapid dives into a chaotic character drama that is more autobiographical than it’s made out to be.

 The film opens with a fantastic prologue to Yoav’s tale in the new city.
 He arrives at an empty apartment and almost instantly knows about his fate.
 His dreams of starting fresh are almost erased when he ends up naked in a bathtub on a freezing night.
 Thankfully he is saved by a posh couple upstairs who ironically provide him with a second life.
 The symbolism of losing oneself to become new is all the much too on the face here, but Lapid cleverly diverts our attention towards the couple that saved Yoav.
 Soon enough, Emile (Quentin Dolmaire) and Caroline (Louise Chevillotte) get acquainted (maybe too acquainted) with Yoav’s plight.
 They decide to help him out so that shedding his skin becomes easier.